ewlsh/rockon999.github.io/_posts/2016-11-03-a-month-in-the-life-of.md

 More on [Ars Technica](http://arstechnica.com/the-multiverse/2016/10/decrypted-westworld-this-series-is-our-current-obsession/).

 My last technology-related article, is related to the giant outage of internet services in the United States this past month.
 If you have a WiFi-enabled Crockpot or a ethernet-wrapped hair curler you *need* to read this.
-The IoT (Internet of Things) is a burgeoning class of devices, but many manufacturers leave their devices easily hackable and easily corruptable.
-The outages of the past month can be attributes to a massive supply of rogue devices which simultaneosly attacks major websites such as Netflix.
+The IoT (Internet of Things) is a burgeoning class of devices, but many manufacturers leave their devices easily hackable and easily corruptible.
+The outages of the past month can be attributes to a massive supply of rogue devices which simultaneously attack major websites such as Netflix.

 [The Atlantic.](http://www.theatlantic.com/technology/archive/2016/10/when-the-entire-internet-seems-to-break-at-once/504956/)